Mr. Peltier's Class

 • First, it's to create problem solvers!
 Figuring out how to solve a problem is more important than the answer itself.
 Your child's ability to apply inquiry and logical reasoning to real-life situations is essential.

-• Secondly, the function of mathematics is to enhance your child's intellectual capacity - that is to solve increasingly more complex problems as they learn.
+• Secondly, the function of mathematics is to enhance your child's intellectual capacity - that is to solve increasingly more complex problems as he/she learns.
 Getting the right answer is important, but the easiest way is not always the best way - at least not at first.
 Students may be taught more than one algorithm or more than one strategy to solve a particular kind of problem.
 Knowing when to apply a given strategy requires that students know most or all of the required skills.
 In other words, if students are taught only one way (the easiest) to solve a problem, it may be a limiting factor.
-Once students have been taught and have learned multiple ways to solve a problem so that they may apply different strategies or skills to different kinds of problems, then it certainly is appropriate to apply the easiest strategy for a particular problem!
+Once students have been taught and have learned multiple strategies/ways to solve a problem so that they may apply different strategies or skills to different kinds of problems, then it certainly is appropriate to apply the easiest strategy for a particular problem or situation!

-Please Note: Student must know their multiplication facts (0-12) by the end of Quarter 1 (October 9, 2024)!
-Periodic fact assessments will be administered throughout the year.
+Please Note: Student MUST know their multiplication facts (0-10) by the end of Quarter 1 (October 8, 2025)!
+Graded periodic fact assessments will be administered throughout the year to maintain and check for fact fluency.

 Find out more